3bab/TestDoubleClasses/README.md

 ## Testing ##

-* download the project
+* Download the project
-* import into your Eclipse
+* Import the project into your Eclipse
-* run the app and check output
+* Run the app and check the output.
+You should see either "This is class A" or "This is class B".
-* change the order between A and B classes in the .classpath file
+* Change the order between A and B classes in the .classpath file
-* refresh and run the app again
+* Refresh and run the app again
-* you should see that the other class was initialised
+* You should see that the output is different.
+That means that the class loader initialised another class

 - - - -
 ![picture alt](http://luisjunqueiro.com/wp-content/uploads/2014/10/Untitled_Panorama1-Edit-3.jpg "Portugal")